I tested the Google Play Games for PC beta — these are the best titles right now

 What do I need to play Google Play Games on a PC?

 Before you get started, check that your computer meets the minimum requirements and that Google Play Games for PC is available in your country.
-Google has a complete list of system requirements, but at minimum, your computer needs:
+Google lists the system requirements on its support page, but at minimum, your computer needs:

 Is it worth downloading Google Play Games for PC?

 In a nutshell, yes.
-While the current library isn't comprehensive enough to recommend it over other PC gaming services, it's a great way to play a mobile game on PC without missing out on earning Play Points.
+While the current library isn't comprehensive enough to recommend it over other PC gaming services, it's a great way to play a mobile game on your laptop or desktop PC without missing out on earning Google Play Points. .

 Genshin Impact